bellatoris/PoseNet/Readme.md

 Unlike papers, I implemented PoseNet using ResNet, and got better results than thesis.

-It was a light pet project, so I did not care about dependency because I did not think about distribution.
+It is a small pet project, so I did not care about dependency.

 This is my machine's setting.